forfudan/MojoMiji/src/miji/basic/copy.md

 ## Copy or move value (Rust vs Mojo)

-If you are familiar with Rust, you may notice that the behavior of variable assignment in Mojo is different from that in Rust.
-In Mojo, when you assign a value from one variable to another, it copies the value by default.
-This means that both variables will have their own copies of the value, and changing one will not affect the other.
+If you are familiar with Rust, you may notice immediately that the behavior of variable assignment with `b = a` in Mojo is different from that in Rust, when it comes to **complex data types** like lists (vectors in Rust), dictionaries (hash maps in Rust), and user-defined structs.

-In Rust, however, the default behavior of assignment (for complex data types) is to transfer ownership of the value from one variable to another.
-This means that the original variable will no longer be usable after the assignment.
+- In Mojo, `b = a` would lead to an error message during compilation.
+You have to either explicitly copy the value using `b = a.copy()` or move the value using `b = a^`.
+- In Rust, however, a move operation will be performed by default, and the original variable will become unusable.
 As an example, the following code in Rust will not compile:

 ```rust
 fn main() {